-The company had related party transactions during the year with its Parent Govan Housing Association, registered address, 35 McKechnie Street, Govan, Glasgow G51 3AQ.
+The company had related party transactions with its parent Govan Housing Association, registered address 35 McKechnie Street, Govan, Glasgow, G51 3AQ.
 Registered Housing Association number HEP87.
 Per FRS 102, disclosures need not be given of transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such member.